 \subsection{Extension to fixed point of SPT phases with onsite symmetries}

 In the preceding sections, we have formulated all elements of the MBQC gauge theory in terms of the symmetry actions $l(g)$, $r(g)$, and $u(g)$, as well as the equivariant transformation laws of the cluster MPS tensor; see Figure~\ref{equivar}.
 These symmetry properties are not unique to the cluster state.

-Indeed, they are shared by resource states that belong to the fixed point of any SPT phase protected by an onsite symmetry $G$.
-Such a resource state has a `fixed point' MPS representation \cite{Schuch}, in which $G$ acts via the ordinary representation $u(g)$.
-As in the cluster state, this symmetry fractionalizes into left and right projective representations $l(g)$ and $r(g)$ in the sense that $u(g)=l(g)r(g)$.
-Moreover, the fixed point MPS tensor satisfies the same equivariant transformation laws shown in Figure~\ref{equivar}.
-Therefore, we expect that our formulation of the MBQC gauge theory applies to each of these fixed points.
+Indeed, they are shared by all resource states in the SPT phase because \bart{the cluster state is a coarse-grained description of all SPT-ordered states \cite{Schuch}.
+Its MPS tensor, which satisfies the equivariant transformation laws shown in Figure~\ref{equivar}, is a fixed point of RG flow.
+What this means in practice is that every state in the SPT phase is related to the fixed point (cluster) state by a finite-depth unitary, which is itself symmetric under the protecting symmetry (here $\mathbb{Z}_2 \times \mathbb{Z}_2$).
+Therefore, for any state in the phase, we can define analogues of the representations $l(g)$ and $r(g)$ by conjugating equations (\ref{lgprojective}) and (\ref{rgprojective}) by some requisite finite-depth unitary.
+To apply our discussion to a generic state in the SPT phase, we simply replace $l(g)$ and $r(g)$ with their fine-grained (finite depth circuit-conjugated) analogues.}